Golden Rules of Accounting Overview & Types

 What are the Golden Rules of Accounting?

 These guidelines help in discerning the appropriate accounts for crediting and debiting.
 The Golden Rules of Accounting consist of three principles designed to simplify the complexities of bookkeeping.
-In adherence to these rules, it is essential to classify the type of account for each transaction.
+In adherence to the golden rules of debit and credit, it is essential to classify the type of account for each transaction.

 Each account type adheres to its own set of principles, which must be applied to every transaction.
-To gain a clearer understanding, here are the 3 golden rules of accounting you should know.
+To gain a clearer understanding, here are the three golden rules of accounting you should know.

 The 3 Golden Rules of Accounting